 What is Peking duck?

 Peking duck (Beijing baked duck, 北京烤鸭, Běi jīng kǎo yā, běijīng tián yā) is a gourmet cuisine that dates back to the imperial era.
-It is characterized by a duck seasoned with a five spice glaze and baked with a glassy appearance like that of burnished glass.
+It is characterized by a duck seasoned with a five spice glaze and baked with a glassy appearance like that of burnished sand.
 It is served like a burrito or taco with soy wrappers, Chinese-style tortillas, or plain steamed buns with duck meat, cucumbers, scallions, and hoisin sauce.

 How is Peking duck made?